Why non-fiction reading is important

 Non-fiction in the early years

-Non-fiction in the primary and KS3 classroom
+Non-fiction in the primary and secondary (KS3) classroom

 Resources include:

-• Our non-fiction guidance for primary teachers which highlights five fabulous approaches for inspiring learning through non-fiction texts.
+- Our non-fiction guidance for primary teachers, which highlights five fabulous approaches for inspiring learning through non-fiction texts.

 Further non-fiction resources